-An enterprise WAF solution like Airlock is typically deployed in front of web applications (network or service based solution).
+A WAF is typically deployed in front of web applications (network or service based solution).
 However, a WAF is just one important element in an orchestrated security setup.
 Following high level picture shows the main elements for securing external facing web applications:

 A WAF is a great tool in order to secure web applications against existing and future threats.
 Virtual patching enables the application owner to handle upcoming security threats with more room to maneuver, allowing to fix security issues in applications not in panic mode but within the normal application development cycle.

 Looking at above picture, it is fairly obvious that a networked WAF (reverse-proxy) is the perfect place for value added services to applications.
-Unifying portal services, user authentication, access authorization, handling of security sessions, identity management and high availability and failover scenarios are typical useful services to business, however, they are difficult to implement.
-Giving your developers a 500 page best practice security guide and providing training is fine, but don’t expect that all applications will reach the same security level overnight.
+Unifying portal services, user authentication, access authorization, handling of security sessions, identity management, load balancing, high availability and failover scenarios are typical useful services to business, however, they are difficult to implement.
+Giving your developers a 500 page best practice security guide in order to develop these services is fine, but don’t expect that all applications will reach the same security level overnight.

-The Web Entry Server approach leverages the security infrastructure of a WAF based security gateway, creating a unique breed of framework that can be reused by all applications, reducing development cost, time to market and at the same time propping up the security level.
+The central web access server approach leverages a reverse proxy WAF as security gateway, creating a unique breed of framework that can be reused by all applications, reducing development cost, time to market and at the same time propping up the security level.
 This approach is known in the Swiss financial industry as “Swiss Style Web Entry Server” which is used to protect import applications, i.e. Internet banking.

-Many firms with sensitive applications like Swiss banks combine a Web Entry with an appropriately designed DMZ network and Identity management solutions.
-Such a Web Entry design bundle is not only focused on security, but also on fostering reuse and integration.
-The Web Entry scenario is very flexible and supports a vast range of enterprise solutions, e.g. customer portals, Intranet remote access for employees or partner portals.
-Identity management is a key driver in order to enable such approaches.
+Many firms with sensitive applications like Swiss banks combine such a central web access server with an appropriately designed DMZ network and identity management solutions.
+Such a design bundle is not only focused on security, but also on fostering reuse and integration.